This post was updated to include information on the NVIDIA Riva open beta.

 Starting from a pretrained BERT model, the first step is to prepare the dataset.
 For every word in the training dataset, the goal is to predict the following:

 - The punctuation mark that should follow the word.

 - Whether the word should be capitalized.

 After the dataset is ready, the next step is training by running a script that is already provided.
 When the training is completed and the desired final accuracy is reached, create the model repository for NVIDIA Triton by using an included script.

-The Riva documentation contains more details about how to train or fine-tune other models.
-In this post, we showed only one among the many possibilities of customization using NeMo.
+The NVIDIA Riva Speech Skills documentation contains more details about how to train or fine-tune other models.
+In this post, we showed only one among the many possibilities of customization using the Transfer Learning Toolkit.